syntex82/WordPress-Node/README.md

 ### 🖥️ VPS/Server Troubleshooting Commands

-Essential commands for managing and troubleshooting your WordPress Node CMS on a production VPS.
+Essential commands for managing and troubleshooting your NodePress CMS on a production VPS.

 <br />